 And it happened, as she continued praying before the Lord, that Eli watched her mouth.
 Now Hannah spoke in her heart; only her lips moved, but her voice was not heard.
 Therefore Eli thought she was drunk.
 So Eli said to her, "How long will you be drunk?
 Put your wine away from you!"

 a.
-As she continued praying is literally, “as she multiplied to pray.”
-We have recorded only a bare summary of Hannah’s prayer.
-As is the case with most all of the prayers and speeches of the Bible, all we have recorded is a portion or a summary of what was said.
+As she continued praying: This is literally, "as she multiplied to pray."
+We only have recorded a bare summary of Hannah's prayer.

 b.
 Now Hannah spoke in her heart; only her lips moved, but her voice was not heard: It is often good to pray aloud, because it can help us to better focus our thoughts.
-Yet this passage shows that prevailing prayer doesn’t need to be vocal, it can be silent in the heart.
+Yet this passage shows that prevailing prayer doesn't need to be vocal.
+Effective prayer can be silent and in the heart.

 c.
 How long will you be drunk?
-Of course, Eli misunderstands Hannah here.
-But the fact that he would even suspect that she was drunk shows that it may not have been all that unusual for people to be drunk at the “fellowship meals” they would have in sacrificing to the Lord at the tabernacle.
-The fact that Eli suspected Hannah of drunkenness doesn’t speak well for what he had seen around the tabernacle area previously!
+Eli misunderstood Hannah, but the fact that he suspected that she was drunk shows that it may not have been unusual for people to become drunk at the "fellowship meals" with the Lord at the tabernacle.
+The fact that Eli suspected Hannah of drunkenness doesn't speak well for what went on around the tabernacle.

 i.
 "The fact that Eli supposed her to be drunken, and the other of the conduct of Eli's sons already mentioned, prove that religion was at this time at a very low ebb in Shiloh; for it seems drunken women did come to the place, and lewd women were to be found there."
 (Clarke)